QubitPi/hashistack/docs/docs/kong.md

 [discussed in the next section](#nginx-config)

 ### Nginx Config

-hashicorp-aws assumes the following for all of its management app deployment:

-**Business logic and SSL/HTTP are separate concerns and must be decoupled from each other**

-That being said, hashicorp-aws deploys Kong completely without SSL and spins up a Nginx rever proxy to handle the HTTPS redirections to Kong's HTTP ports.
-Therefore:

 1. hashicorp-aws uses a [customized fork of docker-kong](https://github.com/QubitPi/docker-kong) to [fully separate the